 Conduct a 'dry run' with the power disconnected.
 Ensure that the Hold Down Clamp does not interfere with the path of the blade, or with the path of any other part of the cutting head as it is lowered to make the cut.

-Note: The R255SMS includes the 2 piece clamp.
-The R255SMS+ includes a 3 piece clamp with quick release button.
+Note: The R185SMS includes the 2 piece clamp.
+The R185SMS+ includes 3 piece clamp.